New Brunswick debt to rise as Liberals spend on infrastructure, education

 The past year has been a difficult one for the province’s economy, with the shutdown of a large potash mine in Sussex and sluggish export sales.

-However, the budget makes optimistic predictions of a turnaround, noting employment has grown by about 5,300 people since June.
+Nonetheless, the budget makes optimistic predictions of a turnaround, noting employment has grown by about 5,300 people since June.

-The province’s interest payments on its debt are currently $701 million, the province’s fifth largest expenditure.
+By the end of March 2018, the province expects interest payments on its debt will be $701 million, the province’s fifth largest expenditure.